nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

     - **Objective**: Reduce the surface attack to publish only expected request by the Application (URI, method, parameter, JSON schema (key and vaue types), file types, header, cookies)
     - **Owner**: Application knowledge is owned by App Developpers.
     - **How to configure**:
-        - For API based application, App Dev consolidate their knowledge in a specification file in a standard format (OpenAPI 3.x, swagger 2.x).
-This file is imported in F5 WAF and F5 WAF auto-reconfigure its positive security policy.
+        - For API based application, App Dev consolidate their knowledge in a specification file in a standard format (OpenAPI 3, swagger).
+As described `here <https://docs.nginx.com/nginx-app-protect/configuration/#openapi-specification-file-reference>`_ , this file is imported in F5 WAF and F5 WAF auto-reconfigures its positive security policy.
 Because this spec evolves each App release (2-4 weeks), my customer allow DevOps to upload this file directly to F5 WAF.
         - For non-API based application, the effort to get the knowledge of the App from/with App Dev could be simple or huge, it depends on your organization.
 Translation of Application specification in a declarative format should be a teamwork AppDev/SecOps

 #. **Negative model**